Allowable Business Expenses in the UK Complete HMRC List for SMEs

 Pension contributionsEmployer contributions deductiblePersonal pension relief rules apply

-Allowable expenses for limited company must be incurred by the company, not personally by directors unless properly reimbursed.
+Allowable expenses for limited companies must be incurred by the company, not personally by directors unless properly reimbursed and supported by receipts.

 Allowable expenses for self-employed individuals must meet the wholly and exclusively rule and be declared within Self-Assessment.